inkaonkala/Bananapeel/README.md

 # Bananapeel
-Could we write here if nerged and what we made, with date?
+Could we write here if merged and what we made, with date?